weaveworks/scope/site/plugins.md

 - `table_templates` - contains the templates used to render tables into the Scope UI.
 - `metric_templates` - contains the templates used to render metrics into the Scope UI.

 **Note**: These attribute are not required.
-But a topology with no `nodes` does not have any information to render, `metadata_templates`, as well as `table_templates`, are needed to know how to render the information carried by `nodes` in the Scope UI.
+But a topology with no `nodes` does not have any information to render.
+`metadata_templates`, as well as `table_templates`, are needed to know how to render the information carried by `nodes` in the Scope UI.

 ### Nodes
 A Node contains information about a specific element of a topology.
-For example the Host topology will contain nodes describing all the hosts in it.
+For example, the Host topology will contain nodes describing all the hosts in it.
-The same is for containers and Container topology, pods and Pod topology and so on.
+The same applies for containers and the Container topology, pods and the Pod topology and so on.
 Nodes are represented as follows:

 ```json